Defence Science & Technology Organisation: History

-Involvement in nuclear weapons
+Involvement in strategic deterrence

 By the early 1970s, DESTO maintained its classified projects towards the Wind tunnels and successfully reverse engineered its own version of the wind tunnel in 1974 roughly based on Dutch firm, the Stork-Werkspoor.
 Following the surprise nuclear test, Smiling Buddha, by India in 1974, PAEC chair Munir Ahmad Khan and Abdus Salam chaired a meeting with the officials of DESTO over the technological surprise of India.
 Zaman Sheikh—a chemical engineer from DESTO—was tasked to developed chemical explosive lenses, tampers, and triggering mechanized system, necessary in the technology of the fission weapon together with Hafeez Qureshi—a mechanical engineer.
 The codename for this project was Wah Group Scientists (WGS), and the work was done in the Metallurgical Laboratory at the Wah Cantonment in 1978.
 Later, it was renamed as Directorate for Technical Development (DTD), and was charged with the design testings of the weapons.
 After Pakistan conducted nuclear tests—codename: Chagai-I and Chagai-II—in May 1998, the United States Government identified and sanctioned DESTO for involvement in Pakistan's nuclear and missile programmes.
 The exact details of the work and contribution to missile systems remains under strict secrecy.

-However, after Pakistan's heavy contribution on war on terror, the American government uplifted the sanctions on DESTO.
+However, after Pakistan's heavy contribution on the war on terror, the American government uplifted the sanctions on DESTO.

-Extended programme

-In 2000, it was reported that DESTO had achieved a major breakthrough in ammunition technology by developing ammunition for 120 mm mortar.
-DESTO's programme had ingeniously developed and manufactured ammunition for 120 mm mortar which has almost doubled the range of conventional ammunition with very less cost effect.
-Further tests were carried out by DESTO to check the technology and it enhanced the range of all artillery ammunition up to 30%.